SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/02-algorithms/02-dynamic-programming/dynamic-programming.md

 </p>

 > * Why do we use dynamic programming?
 To optimize the time complexity of an algorithm from `O(2^n)` to `O(n)` or `O(n^2)`.
-> * By using dynamic programming we can find the number of ways to do something, and find an optimal solution to a problem.
+> * By using dynamic programming we can find the number of ways to solve a problem and find an optimal solution to a problem.

 ## Steps to Solve Dynamic Programming Problems